Cathleen Falsani: Career

 Falsani is the author of The God Factor: Inside the Spiritual Lives of Public People, a collection of 32 spiritual profiles of famous "culture shapers" including Bono, Elie Wiesel, Anne Rice, Hakeem Olajuwon.
 Falsani's first book, it was published by Farrar, Straus & Giroux in 2006, launching Sarah Crichton Books, a new imprint of the publisher.
 It was named among the best non-fiction books of 2006 by The Christian Science Monitor.

 Falsani joined the Chicago Sun-Times in September 2000, and served as the paper's religion reporter until 2007, continuing on as its religion columnist until January 13, 2010.
 She wrote, Sin Boldly: A Field Guide For Grace (2008) a spiritual memoir and travelogue and The Dude Abides: The Gospel According to the Coen Brothers (2009), both published by Zondervan.

 Falsani is a correspondent and columnist for Religion News Service and a featured writer and correspondent for Sojourners.
 She also was web editor and director of new media for Sojourners from 2011 to 2012.
 She was the staff "faith and values" columnist for the Orange County Register from 2013 to 2014.

 Interview with Obama on religion

 In March 2004, Falsani conducted an interview with Barack Obama.
 At the time of the interview, Obama was a state senator from Illinois and democratic nominee for the U.S. Senate in the 2004 election.
 The interview focused on Obama's religious beliefs and spiritual predilections.

 Personal

 The granddaughter of Italian and Irish immigrants, Falsani was born and raised in Connecticut.
 Since 1997, Falsani has been married to Maurice Possley, the Pulitzer Prize–winning former Chicago Tribune investigative reporter and New York Times bestselling author.
-The couple has a son adopted from Malawi in 2010, and they live in Laguna Beach, California.
+The couple has a son adopted from Malawi in 2010, and reared him in Laguna Beach, California until relocating to the Republic of Ireland, where Falsani is a citizen, in 2024.